 - Advice and help with budgeting and managing bills

-- Support to develop living skills, such as cooking and cleaning
+- Support to develop independent living skills

 - Support to access education, employment, voluntary work and training

 - Help in managing accommodation or finding more suitable accommodation

 Download the Supporting People allowable activities document (pdf) to learn more about housing-related support.